maxwolf621/AZ/az-104/Test/EntraId.md

 :a: :

-:o: the correct answer is:
-The TD-App3 remains in the North Europe region and the policy applied to the resource will be Policy 1.
+:o: the correct answer is: The TD-App3 remains in the North Europe region and **the policy applied to the resource will be Policy 1**.

 ---

 :mag: Region
 **Take note that you cannot change an App Service plan’s region**.
-**Also, if you move a resource to a new resource group or subscription, the location of the resource would not change.**
+- **Also, if you move a resource to a new resource group or subscription, the location of the resource would not change.**

 :mag: Policy
 **Remember that the assigned policy on the resource group will also be applied to the resources.**
-You can also assign multiple policies in one resource group.
+- You can also assign multiple policies in one resource group.

-:mag: app cloning
+:star: App Cloning
 If you need to run your app in a different region, one alternative is app cloning.
 Cloning makes a copy of your app in a new or existing App Service plan in any region.

-## User Access Administrator role
+## User Access Administrator role Assignment in subscription

 https://docs.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles